Insertion sort algorithm Java

 Insertion sort vs selection, quick sort, merge sort

-The algorithm starts by splitting the input vector into a sorted and unsorted part.
-The first element of the array is automatically considered to be sorted and the remaining elements still need to be sorted.
-For each element in the unsorted part (from the second to the last element of the array), that element is selected and inserted at the correct location in the sorted part of the array so that the sorted part is still ordered.
-This step involves comparing the selected element with the other elements in the sorted part and rearranging the elements to make room for the selected element.
-Reshuffling can be avoided if we choose a list data type instead of an array.
+The algorithm starts by splitting the input vector into a sorted and an unsorted part.
+The first element of the array is automatically considered to be sorted, and the remaining elements must still be sorted.
+For each element in the unsorted part (from the second to the last element of the array), this element is selected and inserted at the correct position in the sorted part of the array, so that the sorted part is still ordered.
+This step involves comparing the selected element with the other elements in the sorted part and reordering the elements to make room for the selected element.
+Reordering can be avoided if we choose a list data type instead of an array.

-We will then show a practical example in Java code.
+We will show a practical example of selection sorting in Java code later.

 Insertion sort advantages

-• However, the time complexity is still O(n²), which makes it a slow algorithm for a large dataset.
+• The time complexity is still O(n²), making it a slow algorithm for a large dataset.

 worst average best